Foods that Help You Sleep Better: 9 Melanin-rich Foods!

 They provide vitamin A, C, and E whose antioxidant effects decrease the negative effects of stress.

 They are a natural source of melanin and also contain essential minerals that promote muscle relaxation.
+And so, that is why they are a food that helps you sleep better.

 Nuts and varieties of dried fruit contain fatty omega 3 acids, a type of healthy fat that combats inflammation, bad cholesterol, and other problems associated with cardiovascular health.